 1600 – present

-Meet the merchants, sailors & pirates who transformed the port of London
+Meet the merchants, sailors and pirates who transformed the port of London

 This gallery tells the story of how ships sailed from London to India and China and brought back cargoes of spices, tea and silk.